 - Department of Economic & Community Development (DECD): - Connecticut Manufacturing Innovation Fund (MIF) administered through DECD to assist the manufacturing industry to innovate commercial products and services and help drive enhancement in, or development of, products or services designed to strengthen their competitive position.
-The MIF supports competitive initiatives in the following areas:

-- Voucher Program (DECD/CCAT) It is designed to help keep pace with the state-of-the-art product development and manufacturing technology.
-The program provides companies with access to the expertise they need to become more efficient, productive, and profitable. - Incumbent Worker Training Initiative (DECD/DOL) The program provides financial assistance to train incumbent workers in the appropriate skills to meet current and emerging market needs. - Apprenticeship Program (DECD/DOL) To support a combination of on-thejob training and classroom instruction for apprentices in Connecticut's manufacturing industry.
-Grants awarded through the program can be used for wage subsidy, tuition reimbursement, and to offset the costs of gaining appropriate credentials for apprentices. - CT Bioscience Innovation Fund, which creates the opportunity to develop collaborations with UConn faculty and industry partners to leverage external funds from federal agencies (administered through CI). - Technology Talent Bridge (TTB) A program that connects student interns with work on relevant projects and companies within the state (administered through CI). - Innovation Challenge Allows small companies to meet innovation opportunities established by anchor companies seeking to leverage the ongoing master agreements of UConn with major Connecticut companies (administered through CI). - Multiple collaborations between the University and CCAT to spur innovation within the state's manufacturing sector and facilitate access to state and federal support. - Eli Whitney Equity Fund Provides R&D support and research space to innovative companies receiving investment from CI.
+The MIF supports competitive initiatives in the following areas: - Voucher Program (DECD/CCAT) It is designed to help keep pace with the state-of-the-art product development and manufacturing technology.
+The program provides companies with access to the expertise they need to become more efficient, productive, and profitable. - Incumbent Worker Training Program (DECD/DOL) The program provides financial assistance to train incumbent workers in the appropriate skills to meet current and emerging market needs. - Apprenticeship Program (DECD/DOL) To support a combination of on-thejob training and classroom instruction for apprentices in Connecticut's manufacturing industry.
+Grants awarded through the program can be used for wage subsidy, tuition reimbursement, and to offset the costs of gaining appropriate credentials for apprentices. - CT Bioscience Innovation Fund, which creates the opportunity to develop collaborations with UConn faculty and industry partners to leverage external funds from federal agencies (administered through CI). - Technology Talent Bridge (TTB) A program that connects student interns with work on relevant projects and companies within the state (administered through CI). - Multiple collaborations between the University and CCAT to spur innovation within the state's manufacturing sector and facilitate access to state and federal support. - Eli Whitney Equity Fund Provides R&D support and research space to innovative companies receiving investment from CI.